Receding Gums also called Gum Grafting.

-This local physician has advanced receding gums.
-Gum grafting was also not an option for her.
-In addition she would also need to get a bonding material placed on her root.
+This is a local physician with advanced gum recession.
+She was told that gum grafting was not an option and that a pink colored bonding material should be placed on her root.
 Upon consultation with Dr. Orphanos, she was assured that a new procedure, the new minimally invasive microsurgical technique available at the Dental Implant & Specialty Center could correct her recession.

 The patient has a minimally invasive microsurgical procedure for gum grafting.
 Notice the lower front tooth with recession.
 This tooth received a gum graft and this is the result 5 years later.

-This patient also had severe recession of her lower front tooth.
+This patient had severe recession of her lower front tooth.
 She decided to pursue a minimally invasive microsurgical gum graft technique by Dr. Orphanos.
-In the week following her procedure, we took this photo.
-This minimally invasive approach by Dr. Orphanos results in little, to no post-operative discomfort.
+The after photo was taken 1 week after her procedure.
+This minimally invasive approach by Dr. Orphanos results in little to no post-operative discomfort.